gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

 special ESC/Home (BSP/End) needs all mods passed through (see dance_autorepeat_)

 info _each and _reset funtions are often the same and therefore shared between declarations

-bug tap dance inside OSL only works if OSL key is held down
- - solution: process_record_user all OSM set status - flag on down and clear status - flag on up if tap_dance_each senses!status - flag & OSL active: OSL clear, permanent layer move...
-             ...tap dance continues...on tapdance reset layer move 0
- - workarounds: using autosymbol or not using OSL

 COMBOS - conflict with tap dance / autosymbol - autohotkey can be used instead combo starters: ,< alpha >  q< alpha_minus_ulm> jf cv vc vz vd jz wt wd wf wz